gianter/monster/monster/README.md

 Monster Finder is an application that can use camera to capture user's face to recognize user's identification for security authentication in mobile device.

+###Technologies and architecture

-###We used the following technologies and architecture
+We used the following technologies and architecture:

-	HTML5
+	* HTML5
-	REST Service
+	* REST Service
-	Memory Database
+	* Memory Database
-	Machine Learning for Face detection and recognition
+	* Machine Learning for Face detection and recognition

 Our code is designed to
 ---------------------------